Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Experiments

 We show the results in~\cref{fig:uninformative}.
 First, we notice that when we use HPD regions, we get the correct expected coverage, even though the estimator is wrong (validating the theoretical discussion in \cref{sec:formalism}).
-This means that, in this case, HPD coverage could fool us into thinking our estimator is optimal when in reality it is completely uninformative.
-Interestingly, the same happens when we use DRP regions with reference points selected randomly from the prior (red line).
+This means that, in this case, HPD coverage could fool us into thinking our estimator is accurate when in reality it is completely uninformative.
+Interestingly, the same happens when we use TARP regions with reference points selected randomly from the prior (red line).
 This is because, as discussed in~\cref{sec:formalism}, \cref{theorem:main} only holds in both directions when the choice of the region depends on $x$.
 Finally, as anticipated, the expected coverage is \emph{not} $1 - \alpha$ when the sampling distribution for $\theta_r$ has some $x$-dependence.
-Therefore, we see how even when we introduce a small dependence on $x$ to $\tilde{p}(\theta_r | x)$ in DRP reveals that the posterior estimator is not optimal.
+Therefore, we see how even when we introduce a small dependence on $x$ to $\tilde{p}(\theta_r | x)$ in TARP reveals that the posterior estimator is not accurate.
+We further explore how the dependence of $\tilde{p}(\theta_r | x)$ on x affects our results in~\cref{app:dependence}.